Skip to content

 2. its participation in the Program is subject to the Program being funded by the ASC;

-4. it may be engaged by a School for the delivery of activities under the Program;
+4. it may be engaged by a School for the delivery of Sport package(s) under the Program;

-5. a School is under no obligation to request the services of the Organisation to deliver any activities under the Program;
+5. a School is under no obligation to request the services of the Provider to deliver any Sport package under the Program;

-6. at no time will the Organisation or its Coaches or employees be employees, contractors, partners or agents of the ASC in relation to the Program; and
+6. at no time will the Provider, or its Coaches or employees, be employees, contractors, partners, or agents of the ASC in relation to the Program; and

 Program bookings